MateuszKrolik/RN-EXPENSE-TRACKER/README.md

 <!-- CHALLENGES AND DIFFICULTIES -->
 ## Challenges and Difficulties

-While making this App, the part that i found the most difficult was overcoming a deadline of my Realtime Database from being dropped.
+While making this App, the part that I found the most difficult was overcoming a deadline of my Realtime Database from being dropped.
 I got an e-mail from Firebase stating that if I don't update database rules to use some sort of User Authentication, then they'll